-You may be asking if the car accident was partly my fault in Orlando, FL, how much compensation will I receive for my injuries and losses?
-For example, if you were the victim in a car accident, and were determined to be 20% responsible, you would still have the right to receive 80% of the compensation you are requesting in your lawsuit.
+You may be asking: “If the car accident was partly my fault in Orlando, FL, how much compensation will I receive for my injuries and losses?”
+For example, if you were the victim in a car accident, and you were determined to be 20 percent responsible, you would still have the right to receive 80 percent of the compensation you are requesting in your lawsuit.

 Complete a Free Case Evaluation form now

 Statute of Limitations

 Whether the car accident was partly your fault or not your fault, you will still only have a limited amount of time to file a lawsuit in the state of Florida for your injuries and losses.
 This deadline is called a “statute of limitations.”

 According to Florida Statutes § 95.11(3)(a), you have approximately four years in most cases from the date of the car accident to file a lawsuit.

 Evidence determines fault in car accidents.
 To understand what happened, your lawyer may view traffic camera footage, review the accident report, and consult with witnesses.
 They may also speak with accident reconstruction specialists who will use a combination of physics, engineering, and computer software to determine how your accident occurred.

 Multiple Parties Could Share Fault for What Happened

 In some collisions, more than one party could be responsible for what happened.
 Consider this scenario:

 - You were involved in a car accident with another motorist.